thatarchguy/ManaGRR/README.md

 #### Create Base image for roles
-Go into the app/provision folder and create a packer image.
+Go into the managrr/provision folder and create a packer image.
 The template .json file should be a fine start.
 Check the seedfile in httpdir as well
 ```
 packer build qemu-ubuntu15.json
 ```

-You can test the individual scripts to make sure they run properly.
+You can test the individual legacy scripts to make sure they run properly.

 sysprep.sh then proxmox.sh

 Once this is all verified worked, then run the application.